atomaszewicz/Bond/RStudio/Analysis.md

 #We do similarly with budgets, adjusting for inflation
 bud.dom<-data.frame(with(numb,Production..Budget/Dom.BxOf))
 bom$Bdj.Adj<-(bom$Adjusted.Gross*bud.dom)
-#Lastly we change the adjusted domestic gross column name for consistancy
+#We change the adjusted domestic gross column name for consistancy
 colnames(bom)[c(6,7,8)]<-c("Dom.Adj","Glb.Adj","Bdg.Adj")
+#Then add a 'Profit' column for later
+bom$Glb.Profit<-with(bom,Glb.Adj-Bdg.Adj)
 ```

 Let's look at the sums and means in table form: